-HA 537 The Policy and Politics of Healthcare
+HA 537 Health Policy and Politics.....3 cr.
 This course addresses the momentous changes that health care is facing in the U.S. and around the world.
 Fueled by population growth and socioeconomic trends, political systems will, and must, respond to the new demands of health care.
 With a challenging and insightful analysis and evaluation of the political, professional and consumer demands, this course will help learners prepare for the leadership expectations global systems changes will require.

-HA 557 Nursing Dimensions of Healthcare Leadership
+HA 557 Nursing Dimensions of Healthcare Administration3 cr.
 Nursing care is a major force in health care delivery and leadership.
 The course will focus on how nursing systems are organized and the leadership roles that nurse's play in health care delivery systems.
 The current and evolving leadership roles of the nursing profession will be covered, along with the overall organization of health care systems.

-HA 573 Quality Improvement and Outcomes Assessment in 3 cr.
-Healthcare Settings
+HA 573 Quality Improvement and Outcomes Assessment in Healthcare Settings......3 cr.